chen-pin/ebs/README.md

 variables or potentially receive unexpected results.

 To run ebs from the command line, users should first ensure that all of the previously described parameter files contain the desired values.
-Currently command line usage for parameter searches is only supported for 4 key variables, with immediate plans to generalize this to any EXOSIMS parameter.
-These values can be found in the `parameters.yml` file under `iter_paramaters` and are `contrast`, `throughput`, `dark_current`, and `iwa`.
-For whichever value is selected, the sweep will be performed over the values in the `paramaters.yml` file while keeping all others fixed.
+Command line usage for parameter searches is supported for all EXOSIMS variables that can be found in the pp_json file, as well as `contrast` and `throughput`.
+EXOSIMS parameters should be specified by both the subsystem they are a part of, as well as the parameter name (e.g. `scienceInstrument` and `QE`).
+The values that will be swept over should be specified in the `parameters.yml` file under `iter_paramaters`.
+All other values will be kept fixed.
+Performing sweeps over multiple parameters simultaneously will be added in a future version update.

 For example, to sweep over contrast you would use the following syntax:

-`run_ebs <parameter> -c <path/to/config.yml>`
+`run_ebs <subsystem> <parameter> -c <path/to/config.yml>`

-i.e.
+e.g.

+`run_ebs scienceInstruments QE -c inputs/parameters.yml`

+`contrast` and `throughput` are special cases where these should just be given as the `subsystem` parameter with the second field left blank, e.g.

 `run_ebs contrast -c inputs/parameters.yml`